emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# April 2026 Meetup
+# May 2026 Meetup

-The next official Meetup will be on April 29th at c-base and remote.
-Probably there will be lightning talks, a few minutes each.
+The next official Meetup will be on Wednesday May 27th at c-base and remote.
+Maybe there will be lightning talks, a few minutes each.

-Next in-person-only meetup might be on Tuesday, April 14th, watch the mailing list for updates.
+Next in-person-only meetup will be on Tuesday, May 12th, watch the mailing list for updates.